 - A blink-and-you'll-miss-it moment on Tycho, Diogo can be seen walking out of a bar with a girl proudly declaring: "This one's for you, Miller!" note

-- Alex's blink-and-you'll-miss-it reaction to Drummer shooting two of the Renegade Splinter Faction OPA, then walking to the medbay without him.
+- Alex's blink-and-you'll-miss-it reaction to Drummer shooting two of the Renegade Splinter Faction OPA traitors, then walking to the medbay without him.
 It's a weird combination of annoyance, underreaction, and confusion.

 - Avasarala is once again being both funny and awesome.
 When discussing the differences between Earth and Mars with Draper, the ambassador asks where she's going with it.

 - Bobbie trying out the cucumber sandwiches on Mao's ship and having an incredibly satisfied expression, much to Cotyar's transparent incredulity/affront and her rampant unrepentance thrown right back.
 She is later seen hoarding them for later.

 - Furthermore, when Avasarala growls at Mao to just "get to the fucking point!", Bobbie can be seen in the background raising her eyebrows in surprise.

 - Mao is both livid and flabbergasted that Avasarala even arrested his cousin as political leverage.
 He's a Buddhist monk.

 - In the middle of her beat-down through Mao's ship, Bobbie holds an... interesting conversation with one of the "guards".